Body armor: Bulletproof Vest Vs Plate Carrier

 Ballistic plates are normally classified as hard body armor.
 They will, in most cases range be in either threat level III or IV.
 Armor plates can be made of polyethylene (PE) material, steel, or ceramic.
 PE plates are the best because they are very lightweight, and the most protective.
 Steel and ceramic are also quite protective, but they are bulky.On the other hand, plate carriers are only categorized in a particular protection level when they have ballistic plates on.

 It is the ballistic plates that determine the level of protection.
 The idea behind plate carriers it to make it easy for you to choose what level of protection you need.
 One plate carrier can be used with ballistic plates of different protective levels.
-However, each plates carrier is specifically designed to be used with certain types of ballistic plates only.
+However, each plate carrier is specifically designed to be used with certain types of ballistic plates only.
 You have to check carefully while buying, to ensure the carrier vest you get the right carrier rig for the right ballistic plates.

 Level III ballistic plates will protection against gunfire such as the 7.62 mm FMJ steel jacketed, while level IV will protect you against 30.06 M2 AP (Armor Piercing) bullets.
 This is an extremely dangerous gunfire that leaves you with slim survival chances when you get shot.
 As such, it may be argued that plate carriers are the better option if you are facing high ballistic threat levels.
-Keep in mind that carrier plates by themselves can never be categorized in any protection level unless they have ballistic plates in them.
+Keep in mind that plate carriers by themselves can never be categorized in any protection level unless they have ballistic plates in them.
 They are not bullet resistant.

 Having gone through the protective details of both bulletproof vests and plate carriers, let’s explore why you would choose one over the other.